williambcosta/godot-touch-camera-2d/README.md

 By default, the camera move the camera while you applying zoom, so you don't have to remove a finger to move the camera if needed.

-It can be turned off in the Inspector panel by disabling **Move While Zooming**.
+It can be turned off on the Inspector panel by disabling **Move While Zooming**.

 <p align="center">
     <img src="https://raw.githubusercontent.com/williambcosta/godot-touch-camera-2d/master/screenshots/move_while_zooming.gif" width="450" alt="Move camera while zooming">